IBM/Ansible-Automation-Platform-L3/docs/Part 3/01 Laying the Groundwork.md

 !!! tip "WAYS TO WATCH"
     In addition to the embedded video, IBMers and Business Partners can also <a href="https://ibm.seismic.com/Link/Content/DCffVRBC9CP6m8WP8TCg8X76CJqd" target="_blank">download the recording from Seismic</a>.

 Preparations are complete and the groundwork has been set for a fully-automated installation and deployment of **WebSphere Application Server (WAS)** via AAP.
-At this stage, you have already used Ansible to deploy a virtual machine with an AIX partition atop of PowerVC infrastructure.
+At this stage, you have already used AAP to deploy a virtual machine with an AIX partition atop of PowerVC infrastructure.
 Additional configurations will need to be made to that partition to prepare it for hosting a WAS deployment within it.
-These types of configuration changes are precisely the type of operational work that can be easily automated by Ansible, and a prime example of how businesses today are offloading administrative burdens through automation.
+These types of configuration changes are precisely the type of operational work that can be easily automated by AAP, and a prime example of how businesses today are offloading administrative burdens through automation.

-In the following steps, you will instruct Ansible to perform the following operations:
+In the following steps, you will instruct AAP to perform the following operations:

 - Change *root* user characteristics using the **power_aix Ansible modules**, downloaded via Ansible Galaxy.